groupdocs-signature/GroupDocs.Signature-Docs/net/release-notes/release-notes-2022/groupdocs.signature-for-.net-22.10-release-notes.md

 #### Public class [SignatureSettings](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain.extensions/sms) was updated with the new boolean flag to optional include standard metadata signatures into the document collection of metadata signatures

-Class [SignatureSettings] contains following property to get or set.
+Class [SignatureSettings] contains the following property to get or set.

 ```csharp
 /// <summary>